timsuchanek/prisma2-example/docs/lift/use-only-lift.md

 3. Select the database (MySQL, MongoDB) or schema (PostgreSQL)
 4. Select **Only Lift**

-Once you're done with the interactive prompt, the CLI generates your initial Prisma datamodel which reflects your current database schema.
+Once you're done with the interactive prompt, the CLI generates your initial Prisma schema which reflects your current database schema.
 The datamodel connects to your database by listing it as a data source.

 ### 3. Migrate your database with Lift

 Every schema migration with Lift is a 3-step-process:

-1. **Adjust datamodel**: Change your Prisma datamodel to match your desired schema.
+1. **Adjust datamodel**: Change your Prisma schema to match your desired schema.
 1. **Save migration**: Run `prisma lift save` to create your [migration files](./migration-files.md) on the file system.
 1. **Run migration**: Run `prisma lift up` to perform the migration against your database.